singlequote/Laravel-datatables/docs/fields/checkbox.md

 ### Add onclick
-The onclick method can be used to overwrite the onlick attribute.
+The onclick method can be used to trigger an event.

 ```php
 Checkbox::make('email_verified_at')->onclick("$('form').submit()"),